Nomtt/SC1015_MiniProject_ECDS8/README.md

 ### K-clustering
 - We involved K-Means Clustering, not as a standalone classifier, but as a tool to enhance our predictive model.
-- With this integration, we were able to uncovef hidden patterns in the data, such as natural groupings, that might not be immediately obvious.
+- With this integration, we were able to uncover hidden patterns in the data, such as natural groupings, that might not be immediately obvious.
-- We identified the optimal number of clusters using illustration graphs of KMeans Inertia, Silhouette Score and Elbow Methods(WCSS).
+- We identified the optimal number of clusters using illustration graphs of __KMeans Inertia__, __Silhouette Score__ and __Elbow Methods(WCSS)__.

 ## Insights
 - Initial treatment response is the most influential factor in likelihood of recurrence.
 If some cancer cells survive the initial treatment, they can eventually grow and lead to a recurrence.
 Therefore, patients who had severe responses should be given rigorous follow-ups.